skynetsites/google-map-tab/README.md

 Introduction

-A plugin that lets you add tags with Google Maps to your posts and pages using a shortcode ([google-map-tab]).
+A plugin that allows you to tab with Google Maps to your posts or pages using a shortcode ([google-map-tab]).
-To add a shortcode in post or pages simply click the "Insert Google Map Tab" button.
+To add a shortcode in posts or pages simply click the "Insert Google Map Tab" button in the editor.

 Introdução

-Um plugin que permite adicionar tabs com Google Maps para o seu post e páginas usando um shortcode ([google-map-tab]).
+Um plugin que permite adicionar tab com Google Maps para o seu posts ou páginas usando um shortcode ([google-map-tab]).
-Para poder adicionar um shortcode no postar ou páginas basta um clique no botão "Inserir Google Map Tab".
+Para poder adicionar um shortcode no posts ou páginas basta um clique no botão "Inserir Google Map Tab" no editor.

 Installation